Different Stages of a Civil Suit : An Overview

 Delivery of interrogatories

-A party to a suit can, with permission of the court, deliver interrogatories containing questions to elicit the admission he desires from the other party.
+A party to a suit can, with permission of the court, deliver interrogatories containing questions to elicit the admissions he desires from the other party.
 The party has to submit to the court the particular interrogatory he proposes to deliver.
-The court will decide the matter with 7 days from its submission.
+The court will decide the matter within 7 days from its submission.
 The form of interrogatory is provided in Form No 2 of Appendix C, in the Code of Civil Procedure.

 Interrogatories can be answered by filing affidavit (in Form No 3, Appendix C of CPC) within ten days or the period that the court allows.